dharmik529/OS_FinalProject/README.md

 - Click on "Check Your Health Metrics!!" to access the Health Metrics page and refresh the data.
 #
-### Note:

-- The time format for reminders is in 24-hour (military) format.
-Ensure to input the time accordingly; otherwise, the program won't accept the input.
-#
 ### Closing the App

-- To stop the application, press Ctrl+C in the terminal where the Flask app is running.
+- To stop the application, press Ctrl+C in the terminal where the Flask app is running. -->
 ## Project Overview

 This project aims to develop a software application designed to assist the elderly in managing their health and daily tasks efficiently.
 The application serves as a reminder system for medication, appointments, and other crucial tasks.
 Additionally, it includes a health tracking feature allowing users to input and monitor vital health metrics such as blood pressure and heart rate.